Marcestus/FlawedPollApp-CyberSec2020/documentation/vulnerabilities.md

 - 2 & 5 - because the admin-page’s password sec. controls are non-existent (commented in mysite-settings) one user is using weak password and has accidentally superuser-access to the admin-page, anyone can bruteforce this with a little bit of luck

+- 10 - while testing that the password can be scanned, there are no logging of this happening in the admin page or anywhere else

 **Test users and passwords**